History & Traditions

 - Faculty members were not being paid.

 To make matters even worse, the administration building burned down in 1932.
-But Wingate’s 4th president, Coy Muckle, led a team of determined professors who believed in Wingate too much to let it fail.
+But Wingate’s fourth president, Coy Muckle, led a team of determined professors who believed in Wingate too much to let it fail.
 They held classes at Wingate Baptist Church, right next to campus.
-A few years later, Burris Building was built where the old administration building had stood.
-The building memorializes President C. C. Burris, who led the college from 1937 to 1953, and stands today, as a reminder of those who kept the school alive.
+A few years later, a new administration building was constructed where the old one had stood.
+In the 1960s the building was named the Burris Building, to memorialize President C. C. Burris, who led the college from 1937 to 1953.
+Today, it remains one of the chief academic buildings on the Wingate campus, as a reminder of those who kept the school alive.

 The college saw better years after World War II: